SYMBIOSIS x Infinite Sums

 Symbiosis FAQ >>

-• Is Symbiosis no longer part of the festival in the Fall?
+Is Symbiosis no longer part of the festival in the Fall?
 Symbiosis, now presented by Labocine, has grown in popularity and continues to evolve through new formats and approaches.
-This particular edition of Symbiosis is presented in partnership with the Simons Foundation and will take place in the spring.
-We’ll also be in touch about additional Symbiosis programs taking place throughout the year.
+This particular edition of Symbiosis is presented in partnership with the Simons Foundation and will take place in the Spring.
+There may be other Symbiosis programs taking place throughout the year.

-• Who can apply?
+Who can apply?
 We’re looking for artists and filmmakers eager to collaborate across disciplines.
-Scientists are selected separately by the Simons Foundation.
-While the call is open to all creative backgrounds, participants must be in New York for the duration of the Symbiosis program to take part in the in-person collaboration and production period.
+Scientists and mathematicians are selected separately by the Simons Foundation.
+Applicants must reside in New York State or the New York metropolitan area to be eligible.

-• Do you cover travel and housing expenses?
-No, we do not cover these expenses this time around as scientists + filmmakers must be in New York during the program.
+Do you cover travel and housing expenses?
+No, we do not cover these expenses this time around as scientists + filmmakers must be based in New York.

-• Do filmmakers receive a stipend?
-Yes.
-All filmmakers receive a production stipend to manage their own project and related expenses.
+Do filmmakers receive a stipend?
+Yes, filmmakers receive a production stipend to manage their own project and related expenses.
 Filmmakers are encouraged to consult closely with their paired scientists throughout the development and production period — including when planning and allocating expenses.

 Is equipment provided?
 No. The stipend should cover all production costs, including equipment.